 5. Typing Syntax Saves Time

-A lot of tasks are accomplished fastest by just typing their syntax in a short form (see SPSS Syntax Shortening).
+A lot of tasks are accomplished fastest by just typing their syntax in a short form (see SPSS Data Analysis - Basic Roadmap).
 This goes especially for many dictionary modifications such as value labels.
 However, this doesn't hold for all commands and may require some practice.
 Nevertheless, it is by far the preferred way of working for experienced users.

 Changing Value Labels in SPSS - the Wrong Way